OracleTuxedo/bcap-fe/README.md

 - Enforce consistent commit message conventions.
 - Help generate automated changelogs using tools like **semantic-release**.
 - Improve readability and traceability of changes in the codebase.

+---

+# Prettier conflict with existing files

+## Converting the End of Line Sequence from CRLF to LF in any of your project files
+### Execute the following commands in your root of your project folder
+### NOTE: Do not do the following steps without committing your data.
+As it clears all the git cache and it will clear all your changes in your project.

+1. First disable the autoCRLF in the git config by running the following command in your terminal `git config core.autocrlf false`

+2. Then remove the cached files in the git.
+Run the following command:
+  `git rm --cached -r .`

+3. Then reset the project files by executing the following command to complete conversion.
+  `git reset --hard`

+That's it now all the files that have CRLF will be converted to LF.

+Additionally you can add `"files.eol": "\n"` in your Vscode settings.

+---